bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

  DOM is a dynamic tree-like structure representing the content, structure, and style of an HTML/XML document.
 The It represents the document as nodes and objects.
 That way, programming languages can connect to the page.

 2. What is an event?

+  Event is an object the contains information on user interactions with a site.

 3. What is an event listener?